 Whining noise in 4WD (Front Differential Gears)

-All these components are high-stress components and huge amounts of torque are transferred through them each time you drive in 4-wheel drive.
+All these components are high-stress components and huge amounts of torque are transferred through them each time you drive in 4WD.
 All the components inside the differential should always be surrounded by the correct level of oil to lubricate and keep operating temperatures low to avoid premature failure.

 If the oil levels are low inside the differential the high levels of torque being transferred through it places more stress on the metal resulting in the current oil heating up higher than its viscosity can handle.